Ender878/ipv4calc/README.md

 # Installation ⏬

-Install the **latest release** from the **Release** section.
+Install the **latest release** for your operating system from the **Release** section.

 # Usage 💻

-- After you have installed the executable, open a terminal under the folder where the executable is located.
 - To get the details from an ip address just type it like this:

   ```bash
   ipv4calc 192.168.0.1/24
   ```
   if the prefix is omitted, it will be the class one.
-- To calculate the subnets you have to type the ip followed by the number of subnet you want:
+- To calculate the subnets you have to type the ip followed by the number of subnets you want:

   ```bash
   ipv4calc 192.168.0.1 2